calalty/Cash-Machine/README.md

 # Cash-Machine

 [x] Provide a user with a personal identification number, called a pin, which is made up of 4 numbers.
 The user will use this number to login into the virtual javascript ATM.
-No need for a ATM card, the pin number will enable user to login with just the pin.
+The pin number will enable user to login with just the pin.

 [x] The user should be able to deposit, withdraw, transfer between checking and saving accounts and logout